ruc-practical-ai-fall-2025/development-environment-setup/README.md

 The first part of this command (`echo $PATH`) prints your `$PATH` to the screen.
 The second part of the command (`| tr ':' '\n'`) exchanges all the `:` characters for newlines so you can see the paths more clearly.

 If this command confirms that your OS is looking for Python in the wrong place, then you need to edit your `$PATH` variable.

+If you are running Unix / Linux / Mac, or using Git Bash, you can find tutorials online for changing your PATH in bash, by editing `.bash_profile` or other similar configuration files.
+A good explanation of this can be found [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

-It is possible to edit your `$PATH` on the command line but it is safer to do so using the OS' built in tools.
-To edit the $PATH on Windows do the following steps.
+**WARNING**: If you are on Windows and NOT using these tools, it is possible to edit your `$PATH` on the command line but this is dangerous and not recommended, as a mistake can break your system and be difficult to fix.
+It is *highly recommended* to use Git Bash or another terminal emulator on Windows to manage your path.
+If you *must* edit your `$PATH` on Windows without using Git Bash or a terminal emulator, it is safer to do so using the OS' built in tools.
+To edit the `$PATH` on Windows *without* changing Git Bash files, do the following steps. (**Again, only do this as a last resort!**)

 1. Search “Advanced system settings”
 2. Go to “Advanced”